What is The Mad Food Science Program?

 How to read food packets, and why real food is so much better

-Studies show that children who eat more fruit and vegetables perform better in NAPLAN testing, and concentrate better, behave better, and socialise better in class.
+Studies show that children who eat more nutritious food, including fruit and vegetables, perform better in NAPLAN testing, and concentrate better, behave better, and socialise better in class.
+Specifically, they:

 “I was amazed how easily the children picked up the concepts that I see even adults struggle with.
 The kids all had a brilliant time and I know a lot of children went home telling about their learning experiences!”